valeIT/valeIT.github.io/_posts/2012-04-16-sun-and-android.markdown

 author: Valentino Urbano
 ---

-[How Sun had almost set a partnership with google to develop android.][0]
+[How Sun had almost set a partnership with Google to develop Android.][0]

 Didn't know it at all!
 Sun Made the worst decision of his entire life.